conduktor/conduktor-docs/docs/gateway/reference/cli-reference.md

 ## Install & Configure

-You have 2 options to Install Conduktor CLI.
+You have 2 options to Install Conduktor CLI:
 - Native binary for individual use and testing
 - Docker build for integration in CI/CD pipelines